B.A., California State University, Fullerton

 For more details on what I've been up to academically, see my curriculum vitae.

-Non-academic interests include basketball, mystery novels, hiking, backpacking and sports in general.
+Non-academic interests include basketball, mystery novels, hiking, backpacking, and sports in general.
 My sweetheart and spouse, Dr. Ellen Davis, is the Director of Music at Saint John's-Newberry United Methodist Church here in Williamsport.
-We have two dogs, Maya and Sadie.
+Our daughter, Maria, is an avid fantasy/sci-fi reader.
+We also have two dogs, Maya and Sadie.
 See Maya's CV.